 About half of women snore during their third trimester of pregnancy.
 Snoring women are more likely to experience elevated blood pressure, which can harm a developing fetus.
 Elevated blood pressure can lead to impaired development, low blood supply through the placenta, and oxygen deprivation for the baby.

 Poor sleep also contributes to the risk of domestic violence in a home.
-When both partners are not getting good sleep, even minor arguments can escalate to dangerous levels and can become violence.
+When both partners are not getting good sleep, even minor arguments can escalate to dangerous levels and can become violent.
 Often snoring features at the center of the argument, and many people have stabbed, shot, or otherwise attacked their partner because of snoring.

 Take Snoring Seriously